-NL Action No. Торіс Action / Activity Related Recommendation No. on European Level Status end 2014 Finalization of steam.
-Decision was made not to enhance the use of steam.
-38 (S6) design issues Study impact aircraft impact on safety functions Implemented.
-The impact of relevant aircraft on the containment were studied and documented.
-2013 39 (S7) design issues Study hydrogen threat to containment.
+NL Action No. Topic Action / Activity Related Recommendation No. on European Level Status 1 December 2017 Finalization 38 (S6) design issues Study impact aircraft impact on safety functions Extension of first impact study needed, which needs more time.
+2017 →2018 39 (S7) design issues Study hydrogen threat to containment.
 The NPP has ample provisions to deal with this threat.
 Nevertheless additional studies will be undertaken.
-31 Implemented.The existing hydrogen producing scenarios were updated and analysed using MELCOR.
-No new hydrogen threats were determined.Additional studies are ongoing to look for further improvement and possible optimisation of the position of the existing Passive Auto- catalytic Recombines (PARs).
-2014 40 (NR 7.3.3) SAM Water accumulation if drain pipes are blocked during fire-fighting; studies and when needed implementation of measures.
+31 Completed 2017 40 (NR 7.3.3) SAM Water accumulation if drain pipes are blocked during fire-fighting; studies and when needed implementation of measures.
 The studies will also cover prevention of freezing of underground piping, other weather related hazards.
-Implemented.Accumulation of water cannot cause damage to safety relevant buildings.Weather hazards were studied and preventive actions were included in the Abnormal Operating Procedure for extreme weather and earthquake (refer to 23, measure P3). mid-2014

-NL Action No. Торіс Action / Activity Related Recommendation No. on European Level Status end 2014 Finalization 41 (PR 2.3.3) design issues Study freezing of underground piping, operation of diesels in cold conditions, effects of snow.
+Completed mid-2014 41 (PR 2.3.3) design issues Study freezing of underground piping, operation of diesels in cold conditions, effects of snow.
 This is covered in action 40 .
-Refer to 40.
-42 (NR 5.1.5) SAM Study amount of lubrication oil (for diesels) in crisis situations 17 Implemented.The standard stock of lube oil at the site is enough for a at least one week of continuous emergency diesel operation.When lube oil is used from stock during normal operation an automatic purchase order is sent to the oil supplier to assure the availability of the normal stock.
-2014 43 (NR 5.1.5) design issues Re-assessment of alternative power sources (alternative to emergency grids).
-This includes planning and implementing extra external connection points for mobile diesel generator and the fire-fighting system (water supply) 15, 16, 22, 26 Implemented.The re-assessment has been performed.Additional connection points to connect a small diesel generator to the emergency buses will be implemented in combination with the on-going PSR project and implemented in 2017 (refer to 44).
-Study 2013 Impl's end 2017 44 (PR 4.2.4.2) SAM Better arrangements for mobile diesel generators and batteries.
-This includes study of small 16, 22, 26 In progress.
-Study finished 2013
+Refer to 40, completed. mid-2014 42 (NR 5.1.5) SAM Study amount of lubrication oil (for diesels) in crisis situations 17 Completed 2013 43 (NR 5.1.5) design issues Re-assessment of alternative power sources (alternative to emergency grids).
+This includes planning and implementing extra external connection points for mobile diesel generator and the fire-fighting system (water supply) 15, 16, 22, 26 Completed 2016

-NL Action No. Торіс Action / Activity Related Recommendation No. on European Level Status end 2014 Finalization emergency power generators or fuel cells as a means for recharging or backup power.
+NL Action No. Topic Action / Activity Related Recommendation No. on European Level Status 1 December 2017 Finalization 44 (PR 4.2.4.2) SAM Better arrangements for mobile diesel generators and batteries.
+This includes study of small emergency power generators or fuel cells as a means for recharging or backup power.
 Possibly also instructions for recharging or switching to such power sources.
-Refer to 43.
-An Uninterrupted Power Supply (UPS) will be installed in the bunkered area as a back-up for the existing uninterrupted power supply that is not earthquake resistant.
-Implementation will be done in 2017 combined with the on-going PSR project.
-Impl 2017 45 (NR 6.4.3) SAM Study of procedures for handling of large amounts of radioactively contaminated water.
+16, 22, 26 Completed 2017 45 (NR 6.4.3) SAM Study of procedures for handling of large amounts of radioactively contaminated water.
 Includes study & when needed implementation.
-Study finished, implemented.
-An existing 17.000 m water tank connected to underground piping can be used to store a large amount of radioactively contaminated water.
-2013 46 (PR 4.3) SAM Unambiguous tagging of keys of rooms in bunkered building (ECR).
+Completed 2015 46 (PR 4.3) SAM Unambiguous tagging of keys of rooms in bunkered building (ECR).
 Keys will be numbered and the necessity of having SAMG documentation in the ECR will be evaluated.
-Implemented.
-The keys were correctly tagged but misinterpretation led to the assumption that they weren't.
-SAMG documents are available in the ECR.
-2012
+Completed 2012